 Patent Docketing: Everything You Need to Know

 Patent docketing is a method or system for managing the patent application process.
-5 min read
+7 min read updated on February 01, 2023

 Patent docketing is a method or system for managing the patent application process.
 Docketing is an important tool for patent law firms, as it can be rather difficult to keep track of all patent applications for customers.
 In fact, most law firms hire docketing specialists to manage the patent docket system.
 Since each patent application can take up to several years, more and more patents are entered into the docketing system to better manage each one.

 The patent application process is not as simple as one single document being filed with the United States Patent and Trademark Office (USPTO).
-The application itself includes several other documents, including forms and drawings as well as deadline dates and fees associated with the application.
+The application itself requires several other documents, including forms and drawings.
+Patent attorneys also have to keep track of deadlines and fees associated with the application.

 Patent law firms are actually required by their insurance companies to use docketing systems to prevent malpractice suits when the law firm misses a filing date or causes a patent application to be rejected.
 While insurance requires this, it is safe to say that most patent law firms would likely use a docketing system regardless.
-Some insurance companies even require such firms to use two different docketing systems to ensure that both are consistent with one another.
-In this case, two docketers would be employed to enter information into the system to cross check one another.
+Some insurance companies even require such firms to use two different docketing systems so they can check that both are consistent with one another.
+In this case, two docketers would be employed to enter information into the system and cross-check one another.

 Most, if not all, patent law firms are members of the National Association of Patent Practitioners (NAPP), which is a nonprofit trade association.
 NAPP supports its members by providing information via newsletters and emails regarding the patent industry.
 The forum itself is a way for patent law firms to refer one another or discuss important topics in the industry.